-- 11:20 ALL citizens shall be in their respective cottages.
-Individual cottage activities (meeting, devotions, etc.) left to the discretion of individual cottage counselors and citizens. - 11:30 ALL citizens in bed and LIGHTS OUT.
+- 12:20 a.m.
+ALL CITIZENS shall be in their assigned cottages.
+Individual cottage activities (meeting, devotions, etc.) left to the discretion of individual cottage Counselors and Citizens. - 12:30 a.m.
+ALL CITIZENS in bed and LIGHTS OUT.
 NO ACTIVITY permitted.
 Electronic communication device use policy strictly enforced.
 Violators subject to disciplinary action and reduction in cottage inspection scores.